athornton/JupyterCon-2018-talk/talk.rst

   answers one question.

 * General-purpose in-house analysis stacks are often extremely complex and difficult to install.
+Much of this complexity is inherently irreducible.

-  * LSST stack's heritage, and a fair bit of the implementation, goes back to SDSS (data collection began in 2000; in development earlier)
+  * LSST stack's heritage, and a fair bit of the implementation, goes back to SDSS (data collection began in 2000; in development earlier).

   * An installation of the LSST stack from scratch takes hours for experienced users.